ipo-exe/zenith/docs/_build/html/_sources/index.rst.txt

-..
-Zenith documentation master file, created by sphinx-quickstart on Thu Jun 19 17:55:44 2025.
+.. zenith documentation master file, created by sphinx-quickstart on Tue Jul 15 22:29:36 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Zenith documentation
+zenith documentation
 ====================

 Add your content using ``reStructuredText`` syntax.
 See the